vtex/shoreline/styleguides/admin/documentation/theming/inline-styles.md

 # Inline Styles

 This page presents all the inline style techniques available within our Admin.
 Each style presented here has its own particularities and use cases.
+Check out our [Style Object](/theming/style-object/) page  for more details about this superset of CSS and their API calls to style objects.

 ## styles & styleOverrides